Get started - it's free!

 For information about Bitbucket Pipelines options and properties, see Bitbucket Pipelines configuration reference.

-5. Commit and push bitbucket-pipelines.yml.
+4. Commit and push bitbucket-pipelines.yml.

-On push (merge) operations that target the main branch, the Deploy ACL step will send your tailnet policy file to Tailscale to determine whether the tailnet policy file is valid and whether all ACL tests pass.
+On push (merge) operations that target the main branch, the Deploy ACL step will send your tailnet policy file to Tailscale to determine whether the tailnet policy file is valid and whether all tests pass.
 If this portion succeeds, Tailscale then applies your tailnet policy file update to your tailnet.
 Tailscale provides your pipeline with the result of this step, which you can view in the Bitbucket Pipelines page.

 With this setup, you have created a continuous integration (CI) that automatically tests and pushes your tailnet policy file changes to Tailscale!

-Push changes to your Tailscale ACL
+Push changes to your tailnet policy file

 Prevent others from accidentally modifying your tailnet policy file

-To prevent others admins in your organization from accidentally changing your tailnet policy file, add the following comment as the first line in the policy file with the URL of your repository so the Access Controls page can display a warning:
+Add the following comment as the first line in the policy file with the URL of your repository so the Access Controls page can display a warning:

 // This tailnet's ACLs are maintained in <url>